 You Can Talk to a Lawyer about Your Case for Free

 For starters, most personal injury lawyers provide free case evaluations.
 This allows you to speak with an experienced attorney about your case without paying for their time.
 You are also not obligated to sign on for more of their services.
-The free case evaluation allows you to receive guidance on the strength of your claim and the legal options for compensation available for you.
+The free case evaluation allows you to receive guidance on the strength of your claim and the legal options for compensation available to you.

-The attorney who provides your evaluation can also give you more information about the law firm, their overall vision for personal injury claims, and the services they can provide to assist you.
+The attorney who provides your free initial consultation can also give you more information about the law firm, their overall vision for personal injury claims, and the services they can provide to assist you.
 At the end of the conversation, if you and the attorney decide that you would like to keep working together on your case, you will be given instructions on how to hire the attorney.

 The Contingent Fee Billing Method

-The cases that involve contingent fees include:
+Personal injury cases that involve contingency fees include:

 - Claims resulting from injuries sustained in traffic accidents.